plotly/dash/CONTRIBUTING.md

 For contributors who have purely  **Python**  or  **R**  background.
 This section might help you understand more details about developing and debugging in Javascript world.

 After Dash 1.2, The renderer bundle and its peer dependencies can be packed and generated from the source code.
 The only version of the truth is defined in  `dash-renderer\package.json`  file.
-A build tool  `renderer`, which is a tiny Python script defined as a Dash entry point, does three things:
+A build tool  `renderer`, which is a tiny Python script defined as a Dash entry point, has few  commands like:
 1.  `renderer npm`  installs all the npm modules using this  `package.json`  files.
 Note that the  `package-lock.json`  file is the computed reference product for the versions defined with tilde(~) or caret(^) syntax in  **npm**
 2.  `renderer bundles`  parses the locked version JSON, copies all the peer dependencies into dash_renderer folder, bundles the renderer assets, and generates an `__init__.py`  to map all the resources
-3.  `renderer digest`  computes the content hash of each asset in  `dash_renderer`  folder, prints out the result in logs, and dumps into a JSON file  `digest.json`
+3.  `renderer digest {renderer version}`  computes the content hash of each asset in  `dash_renderer`  folder, prints out the result in logs, and dumps into a JSON file  `digest.json`
+4.  `renderer watch` runs the webpack in watch mode, so any source code change triggers a rebuild

 When a change in renderer code doesn't reflect in your browser as expected, this could be: confused bundle generation, caching issue in a browser, python package not in `editable` mode, etc. The new tool reduces the risk of bundle assets by adding the digest to help compare asset changes.